 Causes and Treatment

 Everybody has hair follicles all over their body except for the lips, the palms of the hands, and the soles of the feet.
-When a hair follicle becomes inflamed this is called folliculitis, and can be itchy, red, and painful.
+When damage occurs to a hair follicle it is more susceptible to infection.
+Damage can occur in many ways but most commonly is caused by frequently scratching or rubbing your head.
+When a hair follicle becomes inflamed this is called folliculitis and can be itchy, red, and painful.

 Common Scalp Folliculitis symptoms include: